 A couple of decades ago, Peckham was more likely to be associated with Del Boy and Only Fools And Horses than cool, quirky London.
 But today the area’s one of South London’s coolest neighbourhoods, helped by the thriving art scene.
 There’s the infamous Franks, a rooftop bar in a car park, the indie-store scene around Bellenden Road, endless chic cafés and, best of all, it feels like a community.

 Dalston has been cool for years but it’s not quite dropped out of the other side yet.
-At weekends the streets are awash with out of town kids going clubbing but the artsy vibe of Dalston is still there, helped by its hook ups on the Overground Line.
-Get off the main drag of Kingsland Road to discover literary cafes, community gardens and more pop up supper clubs than you can shake a wooden spoon at.
+At weekends the streets are awash with out-of-town kids going clubbing but the artsy vibe of Dalston is still there, helped by its hook ups on the overground line.
+Get off the main drag of Kingsland Road to discover literary cafés, community gardens and more pop-up supper clubs than you can shake a wooden spoon at.